NBISweden/sda-cli/README.md

 ```
 This command comes with the `-continue` option, which will continue encrypting files, even if one of them fails.
 To enable this feature, the command should be executed with the `-continue=true` option.

+**Note**: The `encrypt` command will create four files containing hashes (both md5 and sha256) for the encrypted and unencrypted files, respectively.

 **Developers' Notes:** The tool is creating a key pair when encrypting the files.
 This key pair is temporary for security reasons.